philanderson888/MEVN/README.md

 ## create our first application

-we create our first application at [projects/mevn-01](projects/mevn-01) with vue 2
+we create our first application at [projects/mevn-01](projects/mevn-01) with vue 2 although there are no instructions with this one

-we develop this at [projects/mevn-02](projects/mevn-02) with vue 3 and typescript so please follow along there in the [README](projects/mevn-02-vue3-template/README.md)
+we develop this at [projects/mevn-02](projects/mevn-02-vue3-template) with vue 3 and typescript so please follow along there in the [README](projects/mevn-02-vue3-template/README.md)